AlirezaArabshahi/KestrelJuniorHttpServer/README.md

-# Kestrel Junior Http Server.
+# Kestrel Junior Http Server | A Learning-Focused Repository
 > What *really* happens when a web request hits your server?
 Let's find out.

 ### What is this?